fossasia/eventyay-talk/doc/administrator/installation.rst

 * A database server: `MySQL`_ 8+ or MariaDB 10.4+ or `PostgreSQL`_ 12+.
   You can use SQLite, but we strongly recommend not to run SQLite in production.
 Given the choice, we'd recommend to use PostgreSQL.
-* A `redis`_ server, if you want to use pretalx with an asynchronous task runner or improved caching.
+* A `redis`_ server, if you want to use eventyay with an asynchronous task runner or improved caching.
-* If you are installing pretalx from source rather than from a pre-built wheel on PyPI, you will also need `nodejs`_.
+* If you are installing eventyay from source rather than from a pre-built wheel on PyPI, you will also need `nodejs`_.

 We assume that you also have the usual security measures in place, such as a firewall.
 If you're new to Linux and firewalls, we recommend that you start with `ufw`_.

-Please ensure that the environment used to run pretalx is configured to work with non-ASCII file names.
+Please ensure that the environment used to run eventyay is configured to work with non-ASCII file names.
 You can check this by running::

     python -c "import sys; print(sys.getfilesystemencoding())"

 This should output ``"utf-8"``.

-.. note:: Please do not run pretalx without HTTPS encryption.
+.. note:: Please do not run eventyay without HTTPS encryption.
 You'll handle user data and thanks
           to `Let's Encrypt`_, SSL certificates are free these days.
 We also *do not* provide support for HTTP-exclusive installations except for evaluation purposes.